Liquid-crystal display: In-plane switching (IPS)

-In-plane switching is an LCD technology that aligns the liquid crystals in a plane parallel to the glass substrates.
+In-plane switching (IPS) is an LCD technology that aligns the liquid crystals in a plane parallel to the glass substrates.
 In this method, the electrical field is applied through opposite electrodes on the same glass substrate, so that the liquid crystals can be reoriented (switched) essentially in the same plane, although fringe fields inhibit a homogeneous reorientation.
 This requires two transistors for each pixel instead of the single transistor needed for a standard thin-film transistor (TFT) display.
-The IPS technology is used in everything from televisions, computer monitors, and even wearable devices, especially almost all LCD smartphone panels are IPS/FFS mode.
+IPS technology is used in everything from televisions, computer monitors, and even wearable devices; almost all LCD smartphone panels are IPS/FFS mode.
 IPS displays belong to the LCD panel family screen types.
 The other two types are VA and TN.
 Before LG Enhanced IPS was introduced in 2001 by Hitachi as 17" monitor in Market, the additional transistors resulted in blocking more transmission area, thus requiring a brighter backlight and consuming more power, making this type of display less desirable for notebook computers.
-Panasonic Himeji G8.5 was using an enhanced version of IPS, also LGD in Korea, then currently the world biggest LCD panel manufacture BOE in China is also IPS/FFS mode TV panel.
+Panasonic Himeji G8.5 was using an enhanced version of IPS, also LG Display in Korea, then currently the world biggest LCD panel manufacture BOE in China is also IPS/FFS mode TV panel.

 Super In-plane switching (S-IPS)

-Super-IPS was later introduced after in-plane switching with even better response times and color reproduction.
+Super-IPS was introduced after in-plane switching with even better response times and color reproduction.

 M+ or RGBW controversy

 In 2015 LG Display announced the implementation of a new technology called M+ which is the addition of white subpixel along with the regular RGB dots in their IPS panel technology.

-Most of the new M+ technology was employed on 4K TV sets which led to a controversy after tests showed that the addition of a white sub pixel replacing the traditional RGB structure would reduce the resolution by around 25%.
-This means that a 4K TV cannot display the full UHD TV standard.
-The media and internet users later called this "RGBW" TVs because of the white sub pixel.
-Although LG Display has developed this technology for use in notebook display, outdoor and smartphones, it became more popular in the TV market because the announced 4K UHD resolution but still being incapable of achieving true UHD resolution defined by the CTA as 3840x2160 active pixels with 8-bit color.
-This negatively impacts the rendering of text, making it a bit fuzzier, which is especially noticeable when a TV is used as a PC monitor.
+Most of the new M+ technology was employed on 4K TV sets which led to a controversy after tests showed that the addition of a white sub pixel replacing the traditional RGB structure had also been accompanied by a reduction in resolution by around 25%.
+This meant that a "4K" M+ TV would not display the full UHD TV standard.
+The media and internet users called them "RGBW" TVs because of the white sub pixel.
+Although LG Display has developed this technology for use in notebook display, outdoor and smartphones, it became more popular in the TV market because of the announced "4K UHD" resolution but still being incapable of achieving true UHD resolution defined by the CTA as 3840x2160 active pixels with 8-bit color.
+This negatively impacted the rendering of text, making it a bit fuzzier, which was especially noticeable when a TV is used as a PC monitor.